 Calculating body mass index (BMI) is the most widely accepted method of screening for obesity in children.
 Abnormal BMI cutoffs in children are determined by age- and sex-specific percentiles.

-Preventing excessive weight gain in children is of paramount importance in confronting the obesity epidemic, as obesity is difficult to treat at all ages, and obese children tend to become obese adults.
+Preventing excessive weight gain in children is of paramount importance in confronting the obesity epidemic, as obesity is difficult to treat at all ages, and children with obesity tend to become obese adults.

-The mainstay of treatment is lifestyle modification to improve diet and increase physical activity.
-Pharmacotherapy and bariatric surgery may be considered as an adjunct to lifestyle modification in severely obese adolescents.
+The cornerstone of treatment is lifestyle modification including dietary modification and physical activity.
+Pharmacotherapy and metabolic/bariatric surgery may be considered as an adjunct to lifestyle modification in youth with severe obesity.